woct0rdho/ComfyUI-FeatherOps/doc/HIP_OPTIMIZATION_PLAN_PREPACKED_E5M2.md

 6. Do not repeat experiments already completed in this file unless there is a clearly new precondition.
 7. Continue autonomously to the next experiment.
 Do not stop and wait for the user's confirmation, unless blocked by unrecoverable error or the user explicitly interrupted.

-## Reference Note (When in Doubt)

-- You may consult ISA/compiler references before changing low-level decode/packing logic:
-  - `~/amd-llvm-project/`
-  - `~/rdna35-isa-markdown/`

 ## Condensed Experiment Ledger

 | ID | Keep? | Change | Key Result | Why |